 What Health Systems Must Do

-- Provider Attestation/Digital Contract Updates: By Nov.
-2, 2020, providers must attest they are acting in good faith regarding prevention of information blocking; non-compliance will be flagged on the National Plan and Provider Enumeration System.
+- Provider Attestation/Digital Contact Updates: By 2021, date TBD by CMS, providers must attest they are acting in good faith regarding prevention of information blocking; non-compliance will be flagged on the National Plan and Provider Enumeration System.

 - Admission, Discharge, Transfer (ADT) Event Notifications: By May 1, 2021, hospitals, psychiatric hospitals and critical access hospitals with an EHR must send notifications of a patient’s ADT information to providers.